-Arrived here on the 29th ultimo, I find that the agents in Jackson county and other counties have approved contracts in which but three pounds of bacon are
+Arrived here on the 29th ultimo, I find that the agents in Jackson county and other counties have approved contracts in which but three pounds of bacon are just received the message, &c.

-Good hands command one hundred and forty and one hundred and fifty dollars for the season.
+Good hands command one hundred and forty and one hundred and fifty dollars for the senson.
 But few freedmen are employed in Marianna; A number of them have settled on government lands in the pine woods.

 It shall be my endeavor to have a uniformity of contracts.
 Shall I annul contracts in which the stipulated four pounds of bacon are not provided.
-I have just received the message, &c.
+I have